 This program is limited to students whose home institution is not the University of Chicago.
 Participants must be citizens or permanent residents of the United States and have a strong interest in research.
 The MGCB REU program is designed to encourage and enhance the participation of students from schools without large research programs and from members of minorities currently underrepresented in the sciences.
 We will not accept applicants who are currently enrolled in institutions with PhD programs in Biological Sciences comparable to the University of Chicago.
 Applicants currently enrolled in their junior year of college are preferred, but in exceptional cases students in earlier years will be considered.

 Applications may be found as pdf file here OR as word doc here.
-The application deadline is February 4, 2013.
+The application deadline is February 3, 2014, and successful candidates will be contacted during February-March.

 For more information, please contact